purwar1997/contacts-manager/README.md

 ## 1. Overview

 A CRUD application that allows users to manage their contacts.
-It is built with `React` and utilises `Firebase Firestore` to store data.
+It is built with `React` and utilizes `Firebase Firestore` for data storage.

 ## 2. Live Demo

-To checkout the **live demo video** of contacts manager, click on the below image.
+To checkout the **live demo video** of contacts manager, click on the image below.

 [![preview](./media/preview.png)](https://www.youtube.com/watch?v=tBZmHsY6MAo)